 Enabling reliable, safe control with SCADA software

-The university leveraged iFIX from GE Digital and Historian from GE Digital, part of the Predix HMI/SCADA suite, to monitor and control major aspects of the campus facility operations, including lake source cooling, water filtration, and steam and power generation.
+The university leveraged iFIX from GE Digital and Proficy Historian from GE Digital to monitor and control major aspects of the campus facility operations, including lake source cooling, water filtration, and steam and power generation.
 In addition, Cornell implemented GE Digital's Mobile to deliver real-time operational intelligence from across these facilities’ systems, enhancing the use of iFIX for campus-wide monitoring and control.

 Chosen for its ability to interface with a wide variety of devices, iFIX monitors the process from the central plant, alongside independent video cameras for visual inspection.
 Data collected via Historian enables the university to measure effectiveness, and the data is shared with other applications directly and is exported for statistical analysis. iFIX helps control and monitor the pumps, electrical components, and pressure sensing on the innovative and groundbreaking CSC cooling project.

 The software solution, in conjunction with accurate sensors, drives preventative maintenance actions to avoid reduced flow situations from lake debris and zebra mussel buildup.
 It generates alarms and warnings on the connected equipment and identifies where maintenance is required to remove buildup of debris in the pipes—supporting stable and safe control of the entire system.

 The HMI/SCADA solution consists of two pairs of redundant iFIX systems to control and monitor the pumps and chemical distribution.
 It interfaces with a variety of sensors and a PLC-based control system to provide full visibility to the water system and easy integration with other GE and third-party systems.
 Operators use the system’s trending capability and general visualization to ensure water quality and centralize process set point inputs.